Work continues toward Alzheimer’s treatments, prevention as more than 122,000 Missourians battle disease

 To help with prevention, Beversdorf says it's important to improve your cardiovascular health.
 This can include exercise, an improved diet and controlling blood pressure, glucose and lipids.

-He said that people who take omega-3 fish oil have a lesser risk of developing Alzheimer's Disease than people who are on a Mediterranean diet.
+He said that people who take omega-3 fish oil have a lesser risk of developing Alzheimer's Disease along with people who are on a Mediterranean diet.

 Beversdorf says it's important to be mindful for the early signs of Alzheimer's Disease because many of the FDA-approved treatments work best in the early stages.